Sign In Forgot Password

 Learning

 The school, designed to serve more than seventy students between grades Pre-K through 12, will meet on Sundays from 9:30 AM to 11:30 AM with individualized Hebrew education during the week.
 There will be in-person and virtual options for Hebrew tutoring during the year.
-The fall semester classes will be held at Sinai Temple and the spring semester will be at Temple Beth El.
-The school’s Director will be Molly Bajgot, previously the Director of Education and Youth Programs at Sinai Temple.
+The 2024-2025 school classes will be held at Sinai Temple.
 B’nai Mitzvot, Confirmation, and other life cycle rituals will continue to be conducted by each synagogue, and supervised by the Rabbis.

 Prayer & Worship